rdimaio/eliza-py/README.md

 I think JSON can store this information structure in a much more intuitive way.

-The `general` script could be stored in `.csv` as there is no nesting, but I preferred to use JSON again to remain consistent with the ohter script.
+The `general` script could be stored in `.csv` as there is no nesting, but I preferred to use JSON again to remain consistent with the other script.

 # Future work
 - Allow the user to edit the script during a session by typing "edit" as in the original implementation (p.
 7 of the paper)
 - Translate to other languages (Italian, Spanish..)
-- Consider including a randomized delay before the program responds, to strengthen the illusion
+- Consider including a randomized delay before the program responds, strengthening the human-like feel of the conversation

 # References
 - J. Weizenbaum, “ELIZA-a computer program for the study of natural language communication between man and machine,” Communications of the ACM, vol. 9, no. 1, pp. 36–45, Jan.
 1966.
 [Link](https://dl.acm.org/doi/10.1145/365153.365168)